diogorborges/newsApi/README.md

   - Square: Retrofit and OkHttp
   - Test: Mockito
   - Rx: RxJava and RxAndroid
-  - Kotlin: Kotlin and KTX
+  - Kotlin: Kotlin, KTlint and KTX